KaranKaira/MachineLearningAlgorithms/README.md

 # MachineLearningAlgorithms
-Machine Learning Algorithms coded by myself from scratch
+Machine Learning Algorithms coded by me from scratch.